 Choose a rod which is accurate enough to land your target fish.
 Even a little inaccuracy can cause the carp to escape.
 It is also crucial to choose one that has a drag system good enough to fight the aggression of grass carps.
 Always select a rod that is sensitive enough and casts accurately.

-Because of its name, many think that aquatic plants are favorite foods of grass carps.
-However, their most preferred meals are different from other carps.
-You can try worm, berries, berries, or fresh grass.
+Because of its name, many think that aquatic plants are the favourite food of grass carp.
+However, their most preferred meals are different from other carp.
+You can try worms, berries, berries, or fresh grass.

-The best hooks for grass carps are round hooks because their design fits the mouth of these fish.
+The best hooks for grass carp are round hooks because their design fits the mouth of these fish.
 The ideal weight of hooks that you can use is about 20 lbs.

-You can use any fishing lines such as monofilament and fluorocarbon as long as your fishing leader can load up to 20 lbs.
-Monofilament line is an excellent choice for floating purposes.
-For instance, you can use it for a floating veggie fly if a huge grass carp are eating the grass clippings that are on the shoreline.
+You can use any fishing lines, such as monofilament and fluorocarbon as long as your fishing leader can load up to 20 lbs.
+The Monofilament line is an excellent choice for floating purposes.
+For instance, you can use it for a floating veggie fly if a huge grass carp is eating the grass clippings that are on the shoreline.

-I also like to use fluorocarbon fishing line because it tends to be very invisible.
-Occasionally, I also use braided fishing line because this type of line is also very sensitive.
+I also like to use a fluorocarbon fishing line because it tends to be very invisible.
+Occasionally, I also use braided fishing lines because this type of line is also very sensitive.

 Step 1: Select The Best Location

-Grass carps are known to be an-introduced fish species which means that you cannot find them in most fishing spots.
-They usually swim in lakes and ponds where they help in controlling the vegetation population.
+Grass carp are known to be an-introduced fish species which means that you cannot find them in most fishing spots.
+They usually swim in lakes and ponds, where they help in controlling the vegetation population.

 Step 2: Set Up Your Rod And Reel Right

 The first thing you need to do is to make sure that you set up all your fishing tackles properly.
-It will also help if you use a medium heavy rod that has a size of at least 7 feet, and set it up with a reel with 20lb fishing line capacity.
+It will also help if you use a medium-heavy rod that has a size of at least 7 feet and set it up with a reel with a 20lb fishing line capacity.